THE BEST SOCIAL MEDIA STRATEGY TEMPLATE 2022

-Goal: Get them to find our content and incentive them to participate on our events and subscribe to our e-newsletter
+Goal: Get them to find our content and incentive them to participate in our events and subscribe to our e-newsletter

 Key Social Media Content: activation events, influencer content, special seasonal deals and promotions.

-Customers with a following base higher than 10.000 followers per channel who are using our products.
+Customers with the following base higher than 10.000 followers per channel who are using our products.

-Goal: Offer them free produt in exchange of an agreed set of posts.
+Goal: Offer them a free product in exchange for an agreed set of posts.

 Key Social Media Content: we will let them create their own content with our products.